 Remember the 1920's with the gangster shootings, bathtub liquor, moonshiners, and such?
 Yeah, me neither.
 What I do remember is the crime, destroyed lives, violated liberty, and militarized cops resulting from the newest chapter of Prohibition.
 The so-called "drug war".
 It's actually the War on Politically Incorrect Drugs, and it is wrong.

-Drug abuse can undoubtedly be harmful, but at least there are ways to receive help for addictions to substances, such as contacting this 1-800 number for drug addicts and their families.
+Drug abuse can undoubtedly be harmful, but at least there are ways to receive help for addictions to substances.
+If you can stay out of the "justice system.
 Prohibition causes even worse harm, and help is nowhere to be found for that problem.

 I also believe the same thing about other drugs.
 Some are obviously less dangerous than others.
 Caffeine is less dangerous than opium.
 Marijuana is less dangerous than heroin.
 Does making a drug "legal" or "illegal" change its properties one iota?
 No. Do I think it is smart to smoke crack?
 Of course not.
 Is it your right to do so if you wish?
 Absolutely.
 Either you own your body, to do with as you wish as long as you harm no other person, or you do not.
 If you don't own yourself, who do you suppose does own you?

 Safety is not the issue.
 We all do a lot of things that other people see as dangerous.
 Because of a bicycle wreck when I was 12, two wheeled things like motorcycles scared me to death for years.
 It took me over twenty years to really ride a bike again.
 I also have trouble understanding why anyone would ride in a car without a seat belt.
 On the other hand, I have grabbed full-grown, angry raccoons by hand in an animal rescue situation.
 It may have been stupid, but I knew the risks and was willing to take them.
 It is not anyone's place to forbid me the freedom to take the risks I am willing to take.